 Laser gasification cutting

-The required laser power density is greater than 108 W/cm2 and depends on the material, depth of cut and beam focus position.
+The required laser power density for this process is greater than 108 W/cm2 and varies based on the material, depth of cut, and beam focus position.
 When the sheet thickness is constant and assuming sufficient laser power, the maximum cutting speed is limited by the velocity of the gas jet.